skeptycal/awesome-bootstrapper/README.md

 > 👩‍🚀👨‍🚀 Must-read articles, videos, books and development tools for bootstrappers.

+## Backend Development

+- [Sails.js](backend/sails.md): Sails is the most popular MVC framework for Node.js, designed to emulate the familiar MVC pattern of frameworks like Ruby on Rails, but with support for the requirements of modern apps: data-driven APIs with a scalable, service-oriented architecture.

 ## Frontend Development

 - [CSS](frontend/css.md): Cascading Style Sheets is a style sheet language used for describing the presentation of a document written in a markup language like HTML.
 CSS is a cornerstone technology of the World Wide Web, alongside HTML and JavaScript.